alem0lars/fizzy/BIGNAMI.md

 # Fizzy bignami
 In Italian a *bignami* is a little book with only formulas.
-In old days when no smart electronic device were common, students use *bignami* like quick and fast method to remember.
+In old days when no smart electronic devices were common, students used *bignami* as a quick and fast method to remember.

 This document has the intent to be used like a *bignami* for fizzy.

 # Fizzy - the hassle free configuration manager
-fizzy is an easy-to-use, learn-by-doing, lightweight, configuration management tool meant to be mainly used by developers, hackers, experienced users
+fizzy is an easy-to-use, learn-by-doing, lightweight, configuration management tool meant to be mainly used by developers, hackers and experienced users.

-It doesn't try to reimplement the wheel, instead it follows the unix philosophy do one thing and do it well making extremely easy to integrate with your existing ecosystem.
+It doesn't seek to reimplement the wheel, instead it follows the unix philosophy do one thing and do it well making extremely easy to integrate with your existing ecosystem.

-## Installazione
+## Installation
 The destination can be everywhere, I suggest `/usr/local/bin` in GNU/Linux based systems because it's almost always in the PATH environment variable, so you can run fizzy from everywhere.